 Many of these engaging topics will lead to other ideas your kids may want to explore even further.

-If you’re an elementary school teacher looking to have your students do research, check out these high-interest research topics for kids that your students will enjoy.
+So if you’re looking to have your kids do research, check out these high-interest research topics for kids they will enjoy.

 Nothing can be more interesting than learning about someone’s life from his or her own perspective.

-Encourage your elementary students to read an autobiography of their favorite historical figure, sports player, or celebrity and then write a report about it.
+Encourage kids to read an autobiography of their favorite historical figure, sports player, or celebrity and then write a report about it.

-Bugs are the world’s most abundant creatures, and there are so many different kinds for your students to explore – from beetles to butterflies, spiders to bees, grasshoppers to praying mantids.
+Bugs are the world’s most abundant creatures, and there are so many different kinds for kids to explore – from beetles to butterflies, spiders to bees, grasshoppers to praying mantids.

-Have your students report on the bug’s life cycle, what they eat, and where they live.
+Have your kids report on the bug’s life cycle, what they eat, and where they live.

 Matter is everything that forms our universe and what’s in it.

-Ask your elementary students to report on the different phases of matter plus give examples of each.
+Ask kids to report on the different phases of matter plus give examples of each.